hnamani/github.io/README.md

-# This is a brand new day for stepping into github and creating a new blog here!!
+# This is a brand new day for stepping into github and creating a blog here!!